The Serengeti Plain at Busch Gardens Tampa is an expansive habitat home to a number of African species including

 The park celebrated World Rhino Day on September 19 near the Nairobi Train Station with an event tent.
 Crafts, trivia, rhino artifacts, and educational activities were offered.
 Guests could help create a large paper mache globe that was given to the rhinos as enrichment later in the day.
 At the time, the park was home to two species of rhinoceros.

 Kisiri gave birth to a healthy female southern white rhinoceros on October 16, 2015.
-The park shared video of the calf and mother a few days later:
+The park shared a video of the calf and mother a few days later:

 Guests were allowed to choose the new rhino’s name through a Facebook poll.
 They chose Nyota (Knee-yotah) meaning “star.”

-As of November 2016, the oldest giraffe at park was 21 year old Tesa.
+As of November 2016, the oldest giraffe at the park was 21-year-old Tesa.

 In March 2017, a baby Kudu was named Stewart in honor of new park president Stewart Clark.

 Patty, a female giraffe born just before St. Patrick’s Day 2018, joined the herd on the Serengeti Plain in July 2018.